Skip to content

 API Surface (coco.ops.mint)

-The canonical API is exposed through coco.ops.mint:
+The operation lifecycle API is exposed through coco.ops.mint:

 • execute(operationOrId) redeems a paid quote and returns the terminal state